Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Conclusions

 \section{Conclusions}

 We have proposed an implementation of ASQs based on a JJ realized with the helical edge states of a QSHI, proximized by two superconducting films, as illustrated in Fig.\ref{Fig1-setup}.
-We have shown that the presence of magnetic doping alters the natural spin texture of the ABSs and leads to non-vanishing electric dipole transition amplitudes (see Figs.\ref{Fig4-g12}, and \ref{Fig5-g12-afo-Tdelta}), enabling the possibility to optically manipulate the ASQ.
+We have shown that the presence of magnetic doping alters the natural spin texture of the ABSs and leads to non-vanishing electric dipole transition amplitudes (see Figs.\ref{Fig4-g12}, and \ref{Fig5-g12-afo-Tdelta}), enabling the possibility to manipulate the ASQ with a radiation, without the need for an externally applied Zeeman field, and without invoking ancillary qubits.
 As illustrative examples, we have simulated the realization of NOT and Hadamard quantum gates by suitably tailored electromagnetic pulses applied to the QSHI-JJ, as shown in Figs.\ref{Fig6-NOT-gate} and \ref{Fig7-HD-gate}, respectively.
 A possible strategy to prepare the initial state has also been outlined, and the impact of incoherent phenomena in realistic realizations have been addressed.
 In particular, the implementation with HgTe/CdTe QSHI proximized by Nb contacts is suggested to be promising, since decoherence effects due to Coulomb and hyperfine interaction are weak.
 Thus, the proposed realization of ASQ might foster interdisciplinary research across topological materials and quantum information.